-More information on metastatic breast cancer is available at NCCN.org/patientguidelines and on the NCCN Patient Guides for Cancer app.
+More information on invasive breast cancer is available at NCCN.org/patientguidelines and on the NCCN Patient Guides for Cancer app.

 - Anyone can develop breast cancer, but breast cancer occurs more frequently in persons assigned female at birth. - Inside breasts are lobules, ducts, fat, blood and lymph vessels, ligaments, and connective tissue.
 Lobules are structures that make breast milk.
-Ducts carry breast milk from the lobules to the nipple. - Breast cancer arises from epithelial cells (cells that make up the lining) in the terminal duct lobular units (TDLUs) of the breast. - Invasive breast cancer is cancer that has grown outside the ducts or lobules into surrounding tissue.
-Once outside the ducts or lobules, breast cancer can spread through lymph or blood to lymph nodes or other parts of the body.

-Metastatic breast cancer (MBC) has spread outside the breast and lymph nodes under the arm (axilla).
+Ducts carry breast milk from the lobules to the nipple. - Breast cancer arises from epithelial cells (cells that make up the lining) in the terminal duct lobular units (TDLUs) of the breast and then spreads into surrounding tissue. - Invasive breast cancer has grown outside the ducts or lobules into surrounding tissue.
+Once outside the ducts or lobules, breast cancer can spread through lymph or blood to lymph nodes or other parts of the body. - Metastatic breast cancer (MBC) has spread outside the breast and lymph nodes.
+It is possible to have MBC when axillary lymph nodes do not have cancer.